magao-x/MagAOX/setup/RT_install.md

 in addition to several others.
 This indicates that the driver is being loaded and works.
 You can also run `nvidia-smi` to verify that it is working with the installed GPU.

 ### 2.4 Restoring X
+Ignore this step if you do not intend to run X.

 To test booting into graphical mode, if you changed the default target you can do:
 - Temporarily, from command line:
 ```